GrooveStats/gslauncher/doc/fsipc.md

 ```

-## GrooveStats Faking
+## GrooveStats Simulation

-The debug build of the launcher adds support for the "Fake GrooveStats
+The debug build of the launcher adds support for the "Simulate GrooveStats
 Requests" setting.
 It replaces requests to GrooveStats with predetermined fake
 responses.

 ```sh
 go build -tags debug ./cmd/gslauncher/
 ```

-### New Session

-The launcher randomly returns either:
-- A network error
-- A response that indicates that all services are up
-- A response that indicates that all services are down (DDoS scenario)

-### Player Scores

-The launcher randomly returns either:
-- A network error
-- A leaderboard response for the requested players

-### Player Leaderboards

-The launcher randomly returns either:
-- A network error
-- A leaderboard response for the requested players

-### Score Submit

-The launcher randomly returns either:
-- A network error
-- A valid response: The result per player depends on the music rate:
-  - rate 0-33: Score added (no rpgData)
-  - rate 34-66: Score added (rpgData)
-  - rate 67-100: Score improved
-  - rate 101-133: Score not improved
-  - rate > 133: Song not ranked